Hosting and bandwidth provided by MacAce.net.

 Nevertheless, as often is the case with Apple innovations, the company has made it particularly simple to use.
 It's even possible to call someone with an iPhone 4 using the traditional mobile phone functionality and switch over to FaceTime.
 Once you switch to FaceTime you no longer are using mobile minutes, but you cannot switch back to the mobile without ending the FaceTime session and redialing the phone number.

-FaceTime also takes advantage of the dual cameras on the iPhone 4, iPhone 4S, and iPhone 5 models so you can engage in a video conference using both.
+FaceTime also takes advantage of the dual cameras on applicable iPhone and iPod touch devices so you can engage in a video conference using both.
 For example, you can start with the front mounted camera (so your counterpart can see you) and then switch over to the rear camera to show what you and the phone "see" whether it is your baby clapping his or her hands together in jubilation or your view of the golden sunset over the ocean waves.

 Third-Party FaceTime Reviews